lineality/needs_goals_assessment_disambiguation/README.md

 # User Needs and Goals Assessments: Disambiguation

-Over years of doing needs-&-goals-assessments and product-design I observed a pattern in the apparent indeterminacy of a *customer's responses to what at first may seem like a single simple question: "What do you need?"
+Over years of doing Needs-&-oals-Assessments and Product-Design and developemnt I observed a pattern in the apparent indeterminacy of a user's/customer's responses to what at first may seem like a single, simple, question: "What do you need?"

-But people (users / customers in this case) invariably interpret this seemingly single question in multiple ways: often about five to seven ways (these may be lumped together or further split, case by case).
+But people (users / customers / stakeholders) invariably interpret this seemingly single question in multiple ways: often about five to seven ways (these may be lumped together or further split, case by case).
 If you find out the separate questions to each of these different questions you can better track and navigate what the user is referring to.
 The default situation is that each time a person is asked 'What do you need?' they (often unconsciously) will alternately pick a different context for the question, resulting in what appear to be constantly changing answers to the same 'single' question.
 In my experience, asking each question separately consistently resulted in answers that stopped changing over time and in a user/stakeholder who was more confident in their descriptions.

 # Different Contexts for 'Need'
 1. What do you *do* and use *now*?
 (Current workflow)